eclipse-archived/ceylon-herd/README.md

     1. Add the `framework/play.jar`
     1. Add every `framework/lib/*.jar`
 1. Add the `Play 1.2` User Library to the `ceylon-herd` project build path
+1. Add the JARs found in `ceylon-herd/lib` to the project build path as well

 # License